miyako/4d-utility-ls4d/README.md

 ls4d

-returns list of 4D Server host names and published names. columsn are tab delimited, rows are linefeed delimited. each item is limited to 32 bytes. by default, listens on port 19813 for 2 seconds each line.
+returns list of 4D Server host names and published names. columns are tab delimited, rows are linefeed delimited. each item is limited to 32 bytes. by default, listens on port 19813 for 2 seconds each line.